cyxx/rawgl/docs/3DO.md

 ![Screenshot Code](screenshot-code.png)

-This is basically what the password screen does, it looks up the entered code and sets the section and starting position.
+The password screen bytecode contains series of checks such as below to lookup the code entered.

 ```
 02E3: jmpIf(VAR(0x07) != 10, @0303)